AxC1271/ClockCrossing/README.md

-# Clock Domain Crossing Techniques
+# Metastable: Clock Domain Crossing Simplified

 ## Abstract
 This GitHub repository explores the concept of clock domain crossing using different techniques, from multi-flop synchronizers to